 I have received some interesting feedback about my recent post about technology in the 21st century.
-The feedback has been largely positive but I should clarify that I do appreciate that the article How Technology should be taught in a 21st Century School (UK v USA) does make some sweeping generalisations and is somewhat one-sided in its argument.
-However, for that I make no apology, as it is the nature of the beast of blogging!
-Was I writing for an academic journal I would perhaps be a little more balanced in my writing.
+The feedback has been largely positive, but I should clarify that I do appreciate that the article How Technology should be taught in a 21st Century School (UK v USA) does make some sweeping generalisations and is somewhat one-sided in its argument.
+However, for that, I make no apology, as it is the nature of the beast of blogging!
+If I were writing for an academic journal, I would perhaps be a little more balanced in my writing.

-Given the influence of Understanding by Design on US education there is a greater emphasis of transferring learning between “subjects” in (good) US curriculum models.
+Given the influence of Understanding by Design on US education, there is a greater emphasis on transferring learning between “subjects” in (good) US curriculum models.
 Thus drawing Standards from across academic disciplines is more commonly part of the predominant model of curriculum development in the US than is the case in the UK.
-Subsequently it is not alien to US teachers to use ISTE Standards in their curriculum mapping as using standards and benchmarks from a range of disciplines is considered best practice.
+Subsequently, it is not alien to US teachers to use ISTE Standards in their curriculum mapping as using standards, and benchmarks from a range of disciplines are considered best practice.

-Unfortunately the reality doesn’t quite match my idealistic explanation, and practices vary within systems; from district to district, school-to-school and even from one classroom to another in the same school.
-Due to Standardized testing and pressures on teachers to deliver results in their subject areas the process of transfer has become neglected – because the skills of transferring knowledge, understanding and attitudes is not part of what is tested!
-Moreover many UK schools might meet the demands of OFSTED at face value but to what extent is the impact on learning of IT/Computing assessed?
+Unfortunately, the reality doesn’t quite match my idealistic explanation, and practices vary within systems; from district to district, school-to-school and even from one classroom to another in the same school.
+Due to Standardized testing and pressures on teachers to deliver results in their subject areas the process of transfer has become neglected – because the skills of transferring knowledge, understanding and attitudes are not part of what is tested!
+Moreover, many UK schools might meet the demands of OFSTED at face value, but to what extent is the impact on learning of IT/Computing assessed?
 The elements that are taught as a “subject” may have National Curriculum expected outcomes but what of those that are integrated into other subject areas?
-Furthermore, even when assessment tasks exist are they effective and appropriate?
-Are tests merely criterion referenced tasks or do they dig deeper into a students ability to use technology as a tool that significantly advances learning?
+Furthermore, even when assessment tasks exist, are they effective and appropriate?
+Are tests merely criterion-referenced tasks, or do they dig deeper into a students ability to use technology as a tool that significantly advances learning?

-Debates around technology fascinate me but more often than not I still wonder if the cart is not very much still before the horse.
-Despite protestations to the contrary those in the technology industry have a vested interest in promoting the use of technology.
-The cleverest technology evangelists promote their products and/or services with talk of integration and advancing learning but how objective is someone within the industry, or dependent upon it for employment, likely to be?
-I am no luddite and see enormous potential in educational technology but a computer remains but a tool for learning and moreover one tool in a multifaceted toolbox!
+Debates around technology fascinate me, but more often than not, I still wonder if the cart is not very much still before the horse.
+Despite protestations to the contrary, those in the technology industry have a vested interest in promoting the use of technology.
+The cleverest technology evangelists promote their products and services with talk of integration and advancing learning, but how objective is someone within the industry, or dependent upon it for employment, likely to be?
+I am no Luddite and see enormous potential in educational technology, but a computer remains but a tool for learning and one tool in a multifaceted toolbox!